 Mindfulness simply put means staying focused on or remembering an object previously known.
 So what objects should we be mindful of?
 Through training our mind to focus on virtuous objects such as patience, love or compassion we create the causes to experience inner peace.

 During meditation we contemplate instructions that cause a specific virtuous state of mind to arise, then we focus single-pointedly for as long as possible on the object to become deeply acquainted with it.
 The function of mindfulness is to prevent distractions.
 Because our minds are so busy we apply mindfulness to bring our mind back to the object.
 For example, in meditation we may generate a mind that recognizes the kindness of others.
 Then, during the meditation break, we recall with mindfulness the object we previously mixed our mind with in meditation — in this case how others have been kind to us.
 We try to never forget it throughout our day.
 In this way our mind can remain peaceful and positive.

 Through training in mindfulness and meditation, our mind will gradually become more and more peaceful, and we will experience a purer and purer form of happiness.
 Eventually we will be able to stay happy all the time, even in the most difficult circumstances.

-Each class will cover one of the twenty-one meditations, offer commentary on how to establish a meditation practice, give methods to control our mind to experience a lasting inner peace, and guided meditations.
+Each class will cover one of the twenty-one meditations, give commentary on how to establish a meditation practice, offer methods to control our mind to experience a lasting inner peace, and guided meditations.
 Additionally, we will recognize how our anger leads to suffering and learn how to cultivate causes of mental peace by practicing patience, love and compassion towards all living beings.
 This General Program class provides a straightforward presentation of Buddhist view, meditation, and practice that are suitable for beginners and advanced students.